shalivan/shalivan.github.io/_posts/ART/19-01-01-Lighting.md

 Light | Where |How |Effect|
 -- | -- |-- |-- |
-Flat | Sit-coms, passport, news | Lack personality.
+Flat | Sit-coms, passport, news | Lack of personality.
 One straight Butterfly | | front top.
 Highlight chic bones Small shadow under nose | Women Frankenstein | Horrors | from bottom - unnatural (or to much butterfly from top ) |Not natural Split | Caravaggio  |upper Side: One side black, other in light | Dramatic
 |Rembrandt | Side but: nose shadow touch chick and eye make light triangle.(eyes more to the light than carrav)
 Loop  || Side but:  nose shadow almost touch chicks shadow.
-Back side | | Subject z boku swiatło z boku z tyłu Broad side | | looks more 3d z przedniej storny jak patrzysz na bok Checkerboard | | on face from right background left
+Back side | | Subject z boku światło z boku z tyłu Broad side | | looks more 3d z przedniej storny jak patrzysz na bok Checkerboard | | on face from right background left
 Background ||